JulienMousset/Wolf3d/README.md

 ## Our project

 Instead of Wolf3d, our program could be called TheBindingOfIsaac3d.
-By using sprites from *The Binding of Isaac: Rebirth* and re-drawing some from scratch that we couldn't use because of the change of perspective between the original game (top-down) and ours (first person), we tried to imagine what BOI would look like in 3d.
-Despite that, our game is not a copy of BOI since there is no animation, so no shooting or enemies.
-Therefore, we just kept the original spirit of the game and tried to make a little puzzle game with what we had.
+By using some sprites from *The Binding of Isaac: Rebirth* game and re-drawing some other ones from scratch, we tried to envision what this top-down game, using two-dimensional sprites, would look like in 3d.
+Since we don't have an animation system yet, you won't have shooting and face enemies like you would in the original game.
+That's why we decided to just stick to the spirit of the game and ended up making a short puzzle game out of it.

 ## How to use